cherullo/playcanvas-typescript-babel-intellisense-template/readme.md

+# 1st Forker's Note (Tobias Wehrum)

+Hey folks!
+This is a fork of [https://github.com/whydoidoit/babel-playcanvas-template](https://github.com/whydoidoit/babel-playcanvas-template) made by the amazing [whydoidoit](https://github.com/whydoidoit).
+Unfortunately it seems that over the last 2 years some things broke, and since it seems he is not maintaining the repository anymore I decided to spend a few minutes to make the minimal necessary changes.

+Note that the tools used (e.g. Babel, Webpack etc.) are also out of date, but they *work* and I don't have enough time at the moment to update them.
+Feel free to send a pull request if you do!

+Apart from this note and the chapters "Deprecated Methods", "Setting up Redirector (Chrome only)" and a small change in "HTTPS serving", this document is completely written by whydoidoit.

+Also shoutout to [thisredone](https://github.com/thisredone/coffeescript-playcanvas-template) from whom I stole the Redirector instructions!

+# 2nd Forker's Note (Glidias)

+Some minor dependency changes to get Typescript (>=2.7) supported as well with additional improvements to intellisense and type definitions.
+Will see if Babel/Webpack (alongside Typescript) can be upgraded.

 # Introduction

 This is a template project for using ES6 via Babel and WebPack to build [PlayCanvas](https://playcanvas.com) projects.

 PlayCanvas is a fantastic open source WebGL Engine and online Editor (which you can get access to for free or pay for an organisational license).

 PlayCanvas have developed a shared model that means you can edit your 3D scenes as a collaborative experience with team mates around the office, or around the world - it's great.
 They have applied the same to code editing, which is fine for some use cases but imposes certain limitations:

 * No offline access to source code